eduardoboucas/buildtimes/_posts/2015-07-23-generating-alternative-style-sheets-for-browsers-without-media.markdown

 ---
 If your CSS code is built with a mobile-first approach, it probably contains all the rules that make up the "desktop" view inside `@media` statements.
 That's great, but browsers that don't support media queries (IE 8 and below) will simply ignore them, ending up getting the mobile view — not good.<!--more-->

 An alternative is to create two separate style sheets — a regular one to be served to modern browsers, and another without media queries, served to older browsers that don't support them.
 But is this maintainable?
 Is it reasonable to keep a separate style sheet for a small subset of visitors?
-In the true spirit of making the web accessible for everyone, we probably should.

 Turns out that, as [Jake Archibald described](http://jakearchibald.github.io/sass-ie/), Sass can be used to automate a great part of the process.
 In fact, breakpoint managers such as [include-media](http://include-media.com/) or [Sass MQ](https://github.com/sass-mq/sass-mq) provide a mechanism for dealing with this quite easily and with no extra maintainability effort.